etascale/argodsm/docs/code-style.md

 2. There are no specific rules for where lines should break, as long as the formatting makes sense.

-3. The code follows the C/C++11 standards
+3. The code follows the C/C++17 standards

 ## Spacing

-1. Tabs should be used both for indentation and for alignment
+1. Tabs should be used both for indentation and for alignment.

-2. Namespaces, as well as public/private/protected labels should be indented
+2. Public/private/protected labels should be indented.

+3. Namespaces should not be indented.

 ## Naming